 With the festival now covering two days, "we feel like we can build this into a festival with a really good attendance,' Ryles said.
 Some 3,000-5,000 people are expected to come to the festival over the Saturday and Sunday dates.

-Last year, about 3,500 people attended the one-day event, which was founded by Jack Sartain and John Kelley in 2010.
+which was founded by Jack Sartain and John Kelley in 2010.

 According to information from a press release on the festival, more than 100 artists and artisans, both professional and self-taught, will be part of the festival.
 There will be two stages on either end of Main Street for performances, as well as music contests at ART Station.
 Musicians gather at various locations throughout the village during the festival for impromptu jam sessions.